-D. PRECAUTIONARY PARTITION AND EXCHANGE.
+- D. PRECAUTIONARY PARTITION AND EXCHANGE.
 If separate property was conveyed into an IRT and the desire is to have the property come back out of trust as separate property, it would be a wise precaution to have the spouses partition and exchange the property upon distribution to assure its separate property character.
 There is no case law on point, but consider the idea behind Marshall v.
 Marshall, 735 S.W.2d 587 (Tex.
-App.--Dallas 1987, writ ref'd n.r.e.) (property held by partnership has no marital property character, so tracing into and back out of a partnership is not possible), suggesting that the assets distributed from an entity may be community property.
-Note: Since an express trust is not an entity, Marshall may not apply.

-E. CREATING TWO POST-DIVORCE TRUSTS.
+App.--Dallas 1987, writ ref'd n.r.e.) (property held by partnership has no marital property character, so tracing into and back out of a partnership is not possible).
+However, if the property recovered from trust will be divided by agreement in the property division upon divorce, a partition and exchange would not add value. - E. CREATING TWO POST-DIVORCE TRUSTS.
 Tex.
 Prop.
 Code § 112.057 provides that "[t]he trustee may, unless expressly prohibited by the terms of the instrument establishing the trust, divide a trust into two or more separate trusts without a judicial proceeding if the result does not impair the rights of any beneficiary, or adversely affect achievement of the purposes of the original trust."
-Divorcing spouses can agree to leave the trust framework unchanged as to remainder beneficiaries, while creating two post-divorce trusts, one under the control of each former spouse, with liberal discretion for each former spouse to use his or her trust property or distribute income or principal to him/herself according to an ascertainable standard.
-This has the advantage of giving each former spouse sole post-divorce control over his/her half of the spouses' former community estate, while preserving the estate tax benefits of the generationskipping trust framework.
+Divorcing spouses can agree to leave the trust framework unchanged as to residual beneficiaries, while creating two post-divorce trusts, one under the control of each former spouse, with liberal discretion for each former spouse to use his or her trust property or distribute income or principal to him/herself according to an ascertainable standard.
+This has the advantage of giving each former spouse sole post-divorce control over his/her share of the spouses' former community estate, while preserving the estate tax benefits of the generation-skipping trust framework. - DECANTING.

-F. DECANTING.
 Under the rules of "decanting" a trust, it is possible to move the assets of an old trust into a new trust with more desirable features (like decanting wine from a bottle to a crystal decanter).
 Some trusts have this decanting power built in by express language.
 Absent that, the litigants must rely on the applicable state decanting statute or common law.
 The Texas decanting statutes are Tex.
 Prop.
-Code §§ 112.072 -112.087.
+Code §§ 112.072 - 112.087.
 There are articles in the State Bar's on-line library and on the internet about decanting.
-This should be done by an estate planning lawyer, not a divorce lawyer.
-A fundamental requirement to the decanting process is that alternate beneficiaries' rights should not be impaired.
+Decanting should be done by an estate planning lawyer, not a divorce lawyer.
+A fundamental requirement of the decanting process is that alternate beneficiaries' rights should not be impaired.
 Under the Texas decanting statutes, a trustee with "full discretion to distribute the principal of a trust" has the power to favor some beneficiaries over other beneficiaries in the decanting process.
 Tex.
 Prop.
 Code § 112.072.
 A trustee with "limited discretion to distribute the principal of a trust" cannot alter the rights of beneficiaries under the trust.
 Tex.
 Prop.
 Code § 112.073.
 In either situation, the trustee exercising statutory decanting power must give notice to the trust beneficiaries.
 Tex.
 Prop.
 Code § 112.074.
 If a charity is a beneficiary, the trustee must give written notice to the Texas Attorney General of the intent to decant.
 Tex.
 Prop.
 Code § 112.074(c).
 If the trust to be decanted contains a choice-of-law clause, a question may arise as to whether the law of the specified jurisdiction controls the decanting process, or the law of Texas.
 See Section IX.A.5 below.
 Decanting can be a simple solution to some problems, but the availability of decanting and the method to accomplish it are matters for an estate planning expert.